instancio/instancio/website/docs/user-guide.md

 ##### Simplify fixing tests after refactoring

-Somewhat related to the above is refactoring.
-Refactoring always causes test failures to some degree.
-Classes get reorganised and tests need to be updated to reflect those changes.
+Refactoring always causes tests to break to some degree.
+As classes and fields get reorganised and renamed, tests need to be updated to reflect the changes.
 Assuming there are existing tests utilising Instancio, running tests in strict mode will quickly highlight any problems in data setup caused by refactoring.

 ##### Keep test code clean and maintainable